dcasadevall/Unity-UpdateHelper/README.md

 # Usage

   - Create an implementation of IUpdateHelper.
-This CAN be a Monobehaviour in your scene that uses its update loop to call IUpdateDelegate.Update() on an internal list of delegates.
+You can use the UpdateHelperMonobehaviour as a starting point.
+This implementation needs to be placed in your scene.
+It uses its update loop to call IUpdateDelegate.Update() on an internal list of delegates.
   - Provide your IUpdateHelper throughout the code, using any means of Dependency Injection.
   - Classes interested in having an update loop provided, can call IUpdateHelper.RegisterDelegate(this) on construction.
   - Classes using the update helper should call IUpdateHelper.UnregisterDelegate(this) when they are disposed (if following the IDisposable pattern) or no longer used.